Originally posted in August of 2017, the story is even more relevant today.

 The second was the American Red Cross announcement of its new online Cat and Dog First Aid course–aimed at teaching pet owners, pet sitters and dog walkers what to do in an emergency until veterinary care is available.
 That course complements the Red Cross Pet First Aid App–available free and providing pet owners with online access to expert animal care advice.

-Smoke from wildfires has been widespread in the region recently.
-Since the wildfire season lasts through early autumn, hazardous air quality remains a threat for weeks to come.
+Smoke from wildfires is widespread in the region and hazardous air quality could remain a threat for weeks to come.

 A first step to keeping pets safe is knowing when air quality is likely to be the worst and timing walks and exercise accordingly.
 Smoke tends to disperse somewhat during daylight hours and to worsen at night as it settles closer to the ground.
 But Dyke cautions that, “On really severe days, designated with a red air quality warning, maybe a quick outing in the yard is best.
 By all means, avoid intensive exercise during periods of poor air quality.”

 Link to Washington Smoke Information: https://wasmoke.blogspot.com/

 How can you tell when your pet is feeling the effects of hazardous air pollution?
 Among the most visible symptoms are:

 - increased coughing

 What if your pet isn’t four-footed?
 It turns out that pet birds are extremely susceptible to respiratory distress from smoky air.
 “Birds need to remain indoors as much as possible during the highest level advisories,’ says Nickol Finch, who heads the veterinary college’s Exotic Animal and Wildlife section.